LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 echo -n "so-reg-user:pXDwO5zLU7M88x3aA" | base64 -w0
 ```

+Note: on a Mac, omit the trailing `-w0`

 Finally, add the container registry credentials as a secret available to the cluster:

 ```